bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 commenton*
-    All these fields allow you to dictate what changes can pass without comment, and which must have a comment from the person who changed them.
+    All these fields allow you to dictate what changes can pass without comment and which must have a comment from the person who changed them.
 Often, administrators will allow users to add themselves to the CC list, accept bugs, or change the Status Whiteboard without adding a comment as to